ebayasgalan/jQuery-repos/README.md

 # Accordian-slider
-This is a simple slider using javascript.
+This is a repository with collection of javascript and jquery